SSL Client Certificates

 Prerequisites

-Required configuration varies based on your environment.
-Review the following entries to determine the configuration requirements for your environment:
+Required configuration varies based on your environment as defined in the following sections:

 TrustStore Entries

-When a certificate is added to the SSL Client Certificates object, it is uploaded to the TrustStore configured via the entries in the sharedconfig.properties file.
+When a certificate is added to the SSL Client Certificates node, it is uploaded to the truststore configured via the configuration properties.

 • SSL.Default.TrustStore.Location